explodinglabs/jsonrpcserver/doc/api.md

 First build a list of methods that can be called remotely.

-Use the `methods.add` decorator to register a method to the list:
+Use the `@method` decorator to register a method to the list:

 ```python
 from jsonrpcserver import method, serve